Rohit-Saini7/27-Click-and-Drag/README.md

 # TwentySeventh challange of [JavaScript30](https://javascript30.com/)

-.
+A horizontally scrollable(click and drag) component.
 To experience on your own visit [here](https://Rohit-Saini7.github.io/27-Click-and-Drag/).

 ## What is JavaScript 30